airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 #### Reduce costs with Crowdsourced  maintainance ####

-Leverage AirPairs **[New Social Authoring tools](//airpair.com/preview/draft/jk-git-authoring-annoucement)** to empowered the community to help you edit, improve and maintain posts as you release new versions.
+Leverage AirPair's **[New Social Authoring tools](//airpair.com/preview/draft/jk-git-authoring-annoucement)** to empowere the community to help you edit, improve and maintain posts as you release new versions.

 ## 2 Access AirPair's Growing Reader Base